 - Purchase the complete Expat Arrivals Bengaluru Guide (PDF)

-Bengaluru is very much a developing city, but that's not to say expats can't lead a comfortable lifestyle the Karnataka capital.
-Known as the Garden City for its leafy avenues and quiet suburbs, Bengaluru was the first city in Asia to be lit by a streetlamp and has since continued to spearhead India's technological boom.
+Bengaluru is a developing city but that's not to say expats can't lead a comfortable lifestyle in the Karnataka capital.
+Known as the Garden City for its leafy avenues and quiet suburbs, Bengaluru was the first city in Asia to be lit by streetlamps and has since continued to spearhead India's technological boom.

 The ensuing influx of Westerners and a rise in wealth have contributed to an open-minded city culture, and its sprawling layout makes for a calmer environment in certain suburbs than other Indian metropolises.